top of page

 Years ago, we needed to move the living room furniture to another room.
 I lifted one end of a couch and asked my son to lift the other end.
 His response to me was to ask, “Why?”

-I stood there (without a scowl) holding up one end of the couch until he lifted the other end and helped me move it.
+I stood there (without a scowl), holding up one end of the couch until he lifted the other and helped me move it.
 Not a word needed to be said!
 No debate, explanation, defense, or argument.

 Your teenagers must believe you

 If you clearly communicate rules and consistently enforce them, then most arguments with your teenagers will stop.
 Perhaps not right away.
-This is because for years you have been imposing shifting and undefined standards upon them.
+This is because you have been imposing shifting and undefined standards upon them for years.
 Your children will come around when they believe you're serious.

 But my kids are different

-This same process is used to train circus animals.
-Circus animals are quite different than human beings.
-Even your dog or cat understands these two principles.
-Your children are capable of understanding them, too.
+This same process is used to train circus animals, which are quite different from human beings.
+Even your dog or cat understands these two principles, and your children are capable of understanding them, too.

 My kids aren’t trained circus animals